Posted by: Northwest Eye in General on June 11, 2025

 - Cultures and Scraping: If an infection is suspected, samples may be collected from the lesion for laboratory analysis.
 This step is crucial for identifying the causative organism and directing suitable care for an eye ulcer tailored to your needs.

 - Visual Acuity Test: Evaluating your vision helps assess the extent of the lesion’s impact on sight.
-This is critical for planning treatment and preventing complications, as we want to support your healing journey.
+This is critical for planning treatment and preventing complications, as we want to ensure an accurate diagnosis.

 Treat Eye Ulcers: Available Treatment Options

-Caring for an eye ulcer varies based on the underlying cause and severity of the condition.
+Caring for eye ulcers varies based on the underlying cause and severity of the condition.
 We understand that this can be a concerning time, and we want to provide you with the best options available.

 - Antibiotic Eye Drops: If a bacterial infection is present, topical antibiotics are often the first line of treatment.
 Recent updates indicate that these drops effectively control infections.
 Eye specialists recommend that all patients with eye lesions be seen within 12 to 24 hours to ensure prompt intervention.